 As well, MQSUN+ also supports DFID to improve the evidence base of nutrition-related programmes and efforts (Figure 4).
-MQSUN+ is able to adapt and apply these learnings to our ongoing support to countries and in continuously building the capacity of our TA teams to apply the most up-to-date evidence for quality TA.
+MQSUN+ can adapt and apply these learnings to our ongoing support to countries and in continuously building the capacity of our TA teams to apply the most up-to-date evidence for quality TA.

 Figure 4.
-MOSUN+ support to DFID to improve the nutrition-related evidence base.
+MQSUN+ support to DFID to improve the nutrition-related evidence base.